 Bites from mosquitos and other insects can aggravate psoriasis -- so can insect repellents that have DEET.

 To protect yourself, wear long-sleeve shirts with long pants, and stay indoors at dusk, when insects are most active.

 Citronella candles can help keep mosquitoes away.
 If you need a repellent, try a newer brand that has little or no DEET.
 Ask your dermatologist for a recommendation.

 Take a Vacation From Stress

-Anxiety worsens psoriasis symptoms.
-Take advantage of activities that can relieve stress.
+Anxiety worsens symptoms.
+Take advantage of things that can relieve stress.
 Go on a vacation and leave work and its pressures behind.
-At home, do things that help you relax – like a hike or working in the garden.
+At home, do things that help you relax -- maybe go for a hike or work in the garden.
 Both you and your psoriasis will have a good summer.